t81dev/duotronic-whitepaper/TLU_WHITEPAPER.md

 ---

-## 3. The Duotronic Model
+## 3. Duotronic Separation Summary

+The **Duotronic Model** is defined in `DUOTRONIC_MODEL.md`.
+This section provides a **non-normative summary** of the separation principle for orientation only.

-The duotronic model explicitly separates responsibilities between binary and ternary domains.
+The duotronic approach explicitly separates responsibilities between binary and ternary domains:

 | Responsibility               | Binary | Ternary |
 | ---------------------------- | ------ | ------- |